How it's made

 SELLING THE ICE CREAM

-Ice cream direct from the hardening room is too hard to scoop and so the ice cream is first warmed to 0°F.
+Ice cream from the hardening freezer is too hard to scoop so the ice cream is moved to a tempering freezer and warmed to 4°F.